HardlyDifficult/Tutorials/Chapter5.md

 <br>Create an intro Timeline:

-A Timeline on the evil cloud is used to coordinate the intro sequence across objects.
+A Timeline on the EvilCloud is used to coordinate the intro sequence across objects.

- - It plays the intro animation on the Evil Cloud.
+ - It plays the intro animation on the EvilCloud.
  - The Hammers and Ladders are hidden until we start their FadeInThenEnable script with an Activation Track, after the intro animation completes.
  - The Character is spawned after the intro by the Level Manager with an Activation Track.